pegros/PEG_LIST/help/sfpegListCmp.md

 The `Row Actions` may be set to `sfpegOpenEdit` in order to support the **open** actions configured.

+_Notes_:
+* When handling SObjects with different Name fields (e.g. Title, Subject and standard Name) as results of a same SOSL query, you may specify `{"useName":true}` as `title` property to automatically set the tile title as the proper Name field value depending on the SObject.
+Alternatively, you may define custom fields with exactly same names on the different SObjects.
+* If the `ObjectIcon` value returned by the SOSL search is empty or incorrect, you may need to define a custom tab for the custom object for the Apex logic to find it or register the actual valid icon name for the standard object in the `OBJECT_ICON_MAP` static map of the `sfpegList_CTL` class (this may often happen with Industry or technical standard objects).

 ### Simple SOQL Based DataTree Display Configuration